Battle of Hattin: Battle

-Now the crusaders were surrounded and defeated despite three charges on Saladin's position.
-An eyewitness account of this is given by Saladin's 17-year-old son, al-Afdal, quoted by Muslim chronicler Ibn al-Athir:
+Now the crusaders were surrounded and, despite three desperate charges on Saladin's position, were broken up and defeated.
+An eyewitness account of this is given by Saladin's 17-year-old son, al-Afdal.
+It is quoted by Muslim chronicler Ibn al-Athir:

 When the king of the Franks [Guy] was on the hill with that band, they made a formidable charge against the Muslims facing them, so that they drove them back to my father [Saladin].
 I looked towards him and he was overcome by grief and his complexion pale.
 He took hold of his beard and advanced, crying out "Give the lie to the Devil!"
 The Muslims rallied, returned to the fight, and climbed the hill.
 When I saw that the Franks withdrew, pursued by the Muslims, I shouted for joy, "We have beaten them!"
 But the Franks rallied and charged again like the first time and drove the Muslims back to my father.
 He acted as he had done on the first occasion and the Muslims turned upon the Franks and drove them back to the hill.
 I again shouted, "We have beaten them!" but my father rounded on me and said, "Be quiet!
 We have not beaten them until that tent [Guy's] falls."
 As he was speaking to me, the tent fell.
 The sultan dismounted, prostrated himself in thanks to God Almighty, and wept for joy.